Ruth Murambadoro

-Ruth Ratidzai Murambadoro (also known as Ruth Murambadoro) is a Zimbabwean political scientist and African feminist scholar, whose research explores transitional justice, gender justice, and peacebuilding in Africa.

-Murambadoro is currently an Assistant Professor of Gender Studies at Memorial University of Newfoundland in Canada.
+Ruth Ratidzai Murambadoro (also known as Ruth Murambadoro) is a Zimbabwean Black political feminist and scholar, whose research explores transitional justice, feminist theory, gender justice, and peacebuilding in the Global South.
+She is currently an Assistant Professor of Gender Studies at Memorial University of Newfoundland in Canada.
+She authored Transitional justice in Africa: The case of Zimbabwe monograph in 2020.

-Early Life and Education
+Education

-Murambadoro earned her PhD in Political Science from the University of Pretoria in 2018, focusing on tradition-based approaches to transitional justice in Zimbabwe.
-She also holds an MA in Political Science (2014), a BA Honours in International Relations, and a Bachelor of Political Sciences from the same institution.
+Murambadoro holds a DPhil and an MA in Political Sciences, a BA Honours in International Relations, and a BPolSci, all from the University of Pretoria.

-Academic Career
+Academic career

 Murambadoro joined Memorial University of Newfoundland in 2024 as an Assistant Professor in Gender Studies.
-She previously served as a Postdoctoral Fellow at York University (2021–2024), affiliated with the Harriet Tubman Institute and the Centre for Feminist Research.
-From 2019 to 2021, she was a Senior Lecturer at the University of the Witwatersrand.

-She has also been affiliated with Philipps University of Marburg in Germany as a guest researcher at the Centre for Conflict Research.
+She was a Postdoctoral Fellow at York University, affiliated with the Harriet Tubman Institute and the Centre for Feminist Research.
+She was a Senior Lecturer at the University of the Witwatersrand from 2019 to 2021.
+In 2022, She joined the Centre for Conflict Research, Philipps University of Marburg, Germany as a guest researcher.

-She has conducted ethnographic studies in Zimbabwe, South Africa, Mozambique, and Ghana, where she examined how community-based and tradition-based justice mechanisms operate and how women resist structural violence.
+Murambadoro was a visiting fellow of the Centre of African Studies University of Cambridge in 2019 and a doctoral fellow of the Social Science Research Council's Next Generation Social Sciences in Africa programme from 2015 to 2018.
+She served as an Emerging Scholar representative on the African Studies Association (ASA) Board of Directors in 2016 and received the ASA Presidential Fellowship in 2015.
+Her Transitional Justice in Africa: The Case of Zimbabwe book, released in 2020, has been recognized for exploring how justice is understood and applied in African contexts, emphasizing local and community-based approaches to post-conflict reconciliation.

-She collaborated with Ugandan scholar and editorial cartoonist Jimmy Spire Ssentongo on African and transnational feminisms through a panel discussion and creative exhibition events hosted by York University’s Centre for Feminist Research in October 2025.
+Murambadoro collaborated with Ugandan scholar and editorial cartoonist Jimmy Spire Ssentongo on African and transnational feminisms through a panel discussion and creative exhibition events hosted by York University’s Centre for Feminist Research in October 2025.
+In February 2026, Murambadoro delivered a keynote lecture at the Association for New Canadians' Black History Month celebration in St. John's, Newfoundland and Labrador.